VarSamLewis/Utils/ReadMe.md

 pandas
 scikit-learn

+Write:

+Writes the imports to `requirements.txt` in the specified folder:

 You can pipe it to a file manually:

 poetry run genreqs . > raw_reqs.txt

 Coming soon: `--out` flag, exclusion filters, and integration with your requirements writer.

+How to run tests:
+poetry run python -m genreqs_tool.test_cases